irbraun/plant-data/README.md

 ## plant-data

-### Description
+### Project goal and description
-This repository organizes information about plant genes, phenotypes, and annotations from a variety of data sources, and contains notebooks and scripts for preprocessing and combining this information.
-The objective was to obtain a dataset for looking into how well natural language processing (NLP) approaches work for recovering or predicting biological information from phenotype descriptions.
+The purpose of this repository is to document the collection of a dataset that organized information about plant genes, phenotypes, and annotations from a variety of data sources, and contains notebooks and scripts for preprocessing and combining this information.
+The intended use of the dataset is for looking into how well natural language processing (NLP) approaches work for recovering or predicting biological information from text descriptions of phenotypes, compared to using ontology-based annotations to make equivalent predictions.

 ### What's here?
 1. All the files that were used for this dataset are listed in `file_descriptions.csv`, which includes links to the original data source where applicable.
-Not all of the listed files are included in this repository because some are only available through database subscriptions or requests.
+These come from databases, papers, and other bioinformatics resources.
+Note that not all of the files listed are included in this repository, because some are only available through database subscriptions or requests.

-2. The `pipeline.sh` scripts runs each script (see `preprocessing` and `scripts` directories) for preprocessing and mergining the information present in those files.
+2. The `pipeline.sh` scripts runs each script (see `preprocessing` and `scripts` directories) for preprocessing and mergining the information present in each of those files.
 This pipeline generates all the files in the `reshaped_data` directory, and the first few lines of each of those intermediate data files are available in the `reshaped_samples` directory.
+This is done to take the information from a variety of sources, and represent it with a standard set of columns so that it can be merged into a single dataset.
+Files that map genes to groups of any kind (e.g., pathways) use columns `species`, `group_ids`, and `gene_identifiers`.
+Files that specify mappings between those groups and full group names use columns `group_id` and `group_name`.
+Files that map genes to phenotype descriptions or annotations are use columns `species`, `unique_gene_identifiers`, `other_gene_identifiers`, `gene_models`, `descriptions`, `annotations`, and `sources`.

-3. The primary dataset of interest that is produced is available here as `genes_text_annots`, and is available as csv, tsv, and json.
+3. The primary dataset of interest that combines all this information is `genes_text_annots`, as csv, tsv, and json.

-4. A subset of the primary dataset with fewer genes and truncated fields is available as `genes_texts_annots_sample`, as csv, tsv, or json, and is viewable on GitHub.
+4. A subset of this primary dataset with fewer genes and truncated fields (small enough to view on GitHub) is `genes_texts_annots_sample`, as tsv or json.